HHachem001/Legal_Tech/README.md

 - **Creator:** Legal Draft was created by Hashim Hachem.

-- **Assistance:** Special thanks to GPT-3 and GitHub Copilot for their assistance in the development process.
+- **Assistance:** Special thanks to OpenAI and GitHub Copilot for their assistance in the development process.